kita85/bigfoot-sighting-analysis/README.md

 ### Prerequisites

 #### Google API Key
-Instructions to obtain your own API key visit this [tutorial](https://developers.google.com/maps/documentation/javascript/tutorial).
+Instructions on how to obtain your own API key visit this [tutorial](https://developers.google.com/maps/documentation/javascript/tutorial).

 ```